-A request for a budget amendment is need when a change to the budget results in a change of 10% in any service (i.e.: Transportation, Personal Care, Congregate Meals, etc.) in the AAA's Area Plan Budget.
+A request for a budget amendment is needed when a change to the budget results in a change of 10% or greater in any service (i.e.: Transportation, Personal Care, Congregate Meals, etc.) in the AAA's Area Plan Budget.
 Budget revisions are needed to reflect changes of more than 10% for the following: